Cinnamon and Kale

 Seasoning and flavourings.
 I seasoned this batch of cheese and courgette muffins with just salt, pepper and a little mustard, which allowed the cheesy flavour to really dominate.

-But a small handful of herbs would also work well in the recipe.
+A small handful of herbs would also work well in the recipe.
 Either some thyme or rosemary would complement the flavour of cheese and courgette beautifully.
 Or add some chopped chives for a mild onion flavour.

 Baking powder will add a bit of rise to your savoury muffins.